 The Biotechnology Center of Excellence Corporation (BCEC) provides technical assistance and public policy guidance to public agencies and universities in the U.S., Europe, Asia, Africa and Latin America.
 Its development project activities are in the areas of human and animal health care, agriculture and environmental protection.

-BioAmericas.
-Through its BioAmericas program, BCEC advises government agencies and universities in Chile in the area of biotechnology development policy for agriculture and related areas.
-BCEC has also completed a major study for the Corporacion Andina de Fomento in Caracas, Venezuela available at www.caf.com entitled "Biotecnologia para el Desarrollo Sostenible de la Biodiversidad".
+Through its BioAmericas program, BCEC advises selected government agencies and universities in Latin America in technology development policy and related projects.
+In the area of biodiversity, BCEC completed a major study for the Andean Development Corporation (CAF) on Biotechnology for the Sustainable Use of Biodiversity.
 This study relates to global markets for biodiversity-based resources in Bolivia, Colombia, Ecuador, Peru and Venezuela.
-BCEC staff is also engaged with the United Nations Economic Commission for Latin America and the Carribean (www.eclac.cl) in providing strategic policy guidelines for biodiversity usage and biotechnology development in the Andean region and elswhere in Latin America.
+BCEC staff was also engaged by the United Nations Economic Commission for Latin America and the Caribbean (www.eclac.cl) for an empirical analysis of Commercial Bioprospecting in Latin America and the Caribbean.
 In the marine biotechnology area, BCEC served as the founding Secretariat for the Pan American Marine Biotechnology Association.